 - Plesk Onyx for Linux

-Plesk is not accessible.
-Browser shows the following error:
+Plesk is not accessible with the following error:

 PLESK_INFO: [LockManagerException] Can't open or create shared memory by shm.name: "/run/lock/lmlib/SharedLockManagerStorage0.2.3"; shm.start_size: "8388608"; error "Permission denied"